 Cuddling is one of the simplest forms of human connection, yet its effect can be surprisingly deep.
 Unlike conversation or advice, physical closeness works quietly.
 It communicates safety and presence without requiring explanation.

-In a world where many women are expected to stay strong, independent, and emotionally composed, cuddling offers something different.
+In a world where many women are expected to remain strong, independent, and emotionally composed, cuddling offers something different.
 It allows the body to soften and gives the nervous system permission to rest.

 This experience is not about excitement or stimulation.
-It is about slowing down and being supported, even briefly, without needing to perform or respond.
+It is about slowing down and being supported—even briefly—without needing to perform, please, or respond.

 Sometimes, nothing needs to happen.